Montana-Media-Arts/webDesignFall2024/_docs/topic-10/05-decor/01-page.md

 <div class="divider-heading"></div>

 There are two properties that allow developers to set the capitalization of text.
 The first is **font-variant**.
-This property allows developers to specify whether text should appear in all caps, with 'non-capitalized' letters being displayed as small caps.
+This property allows developers to specify whether text should appear in all caps, with 'non-capitalized' letters displayed in small caps.

 <div class="code-heading">
   <span class="css">CSS</span>